Hello from everyone at Bungie,

 Those with depression may try to hide the fact that they’re depressed or they may not even realize they are.

 If you are feeling depressed and need to speak to someone, text HELLO to 741741 for free, 24/7 crisis counseling.
+If outside the U.S., visit our International section under Suicide Prevention.

 Recognizing Depression